bmershon/image-sources/README.md

 npm install
 ```

-To run all tests and build the *main/image_sources.js* file from source*:
+To build the *main/image_sources.js* file from source*:

 ```
 npm run submit
 ```

-This command runs a script that looks at *index.js* and follows all the `import` and `export` statements found in the *src* directory to build a script with one exported global variable: `image_sources`.
+This last command runs a script that looks at *index.js* and follows all the `import` and `export` statements found in the *src* directory to build a script with one exported global variable: `image_sources`.
 Checkout *package.json* to see the scripts that have been defined.

 *Using [Rollup](https://github.com/rollup/rollup) to build the image-sources functionality into a single global variable is an attempt to make the student's work in this assignment modular.
 One significant advantage of doing so is that dependencies and coupling within the student's implementation are made more explicit and easier to follow.*